 ->> is a threading, or pipeline macro, which takes the first

-useful for showing the flow of data or computation, especially when we
+showing the flow of data or computation, especially when we have an

-have an operation that naturally looks like a pipeline or a series of
+operation that naturally looks like a pipeline or a series of data

 You can see that “green” is a behavior that draws a green circle forever, which is then fed to a translation behavior, which has, as args, two other behaviors called wiggle-between and waggle-between.
 These basically apply a sin or cos function, respectively, scaled by n (200 in this case), to return values that smoothly vary between [-n, n] as a function of time.
 You may remember from trigonometry, that sin and cos can be used to define the Unit circle….well that’s exactly what’s happening here.
 We’re combining our green circle behavior with a translation behavior that varies its x coordinate by [-200, 200]nrelative to the sin(t), and its y coordinate by [-200, 200] relative to cos(t) [yes, I know cos normally defines the horizontal or x component, bear with me].
 It’ll basically continually follow a circular path that is 200 units distant from the origin.
 Finally, we pass our rotating, green circle behavior into the “n-trail” behavior, with 15 as an argument.
 This means that we’ll uniformly generate 14 copies of the circle into the “past,” with transparency increasing with “age”.